MNLatter/reading-notes/read3.md

 Files in Git can reside in three stages; Committed, Modified, and Staged.

-- Committed: Data is securley stored in a local data base.
+- **Committed: Data is securley stored in a local data base.

-- Modified: A file has been changed but not committed to database.
+- **Modified: A file has been changed but not committed to database.

-- Staged
+- **Staged: Flagged a file's changed version to be committed to database.

 ### Workflow

--
+Working Directory ---> add ---> index ---> commit ---> head